eduardopiresmartins/eduardopiresmartins/README.md

 EN: I am passionate and excited about everything that involves technology, people and innovation.
 Student of Systems Analysis and Development at FECAF.

 I believe in a technological future and I want to write that future today with every line of code!
-I currently work as a Systems Development Analyst at Stefanini.

 Also, I have a project on Instagram called epmartins (@epmartins.io) where I create and share content about technology, innovation and everything else that excites me in this universe!